Law on IAPs

 In August 2014 the Minister of Environmental Affairs issued regulations to give effect to NEMBA.
 These regulations came into effect on 1 October 2014.

 The Species Lists have been revised since their first release in August 2014.
-The latest versions are available to download as per below.
+The latest versions are available to download below.

 Please note that to simplify things the Department of Environmental Affairs now makes available individual lists of the various invasive species categorised by group.
 The available lists (can be downloaded from the SA Invasives Site website)